 Saturday Cloudy.
 Medium (40%) chance of showers, most likely in the afternoon and evening.
 Light winds becoming E 20 to 25 km/h in the late afternoon then tending SE 15 to 25 km/h in the evening.
 Around Canberra Sun protection 9:40am to 5:00pm, UV Index predicted to reach 11 [Extreme].

-Wednesday Becoming cloudy.
-Slight (20%) chance of a shower.
-Winds N/NW 15 to 20 km/h tending W 15 to 25 km/h in the morning then tending E in the evening.
-Possible rainfall: 0 mm Chance of any rain: 20%.
+Sunday Cloudy.
+Winds SE 15 to 20 km/h tending E 15 to 25 km/h in the middle of the day then becoming light in the late evening.
+Possible rainfall: 0 mm Chance of any rain: 10%.

 ACT Weather Forecasts

 ||14||30||60%||1-5mm||Nil||ESE 4||73||ESE 13||43|

 If you wanted to stay a bit warmer today, a dip in the ocean is probably your best bet, despite the rain.

 Once the southerly change bumped into a low pressure trough sitting just off the Sydney coast last night, things became electric between the two.

 Flood-affected farmers in the Ravensthorpe shire on the south coast of WA say the State Government has been slow in reacting to their plight, adding there is a lack of comprehension around the scale of the damage.